AndrooTheChen/js-playground/stutorial/notes.md

 Sometimes in `load()` functions can be expensive from repetitive calls that provide no new updates, and so we can also set headers with a `setHeaders` object in the `load()` function that allows us to set cache control headers (e.g. `cache-control: max-age=60`.)

+## Firebase Stuff
+There's the client (Javascript) SDK and also the Admin SDK.

+The client SDK allows us to fetch client-side and implements Firestore security rules, but does NOT let us do server-side auth.
+This means if we want to fetch data for an auth'd user and render on the server we can't use this -- yet this shouldn't be too bad because it is primarily just used on the client side anyway.

+Admin SDK lets us do cookie authentication, but can't use client-side data nor can it do realtime data.
+We put all the stuff pertaining to this in `src/lib/server/admin.ts`.
+This tells Svelte to only run this code in the server.